ponolite/gender_dynamics_and_regrades_in_academia/README.md

-# The Relationship Between Gender Identities and Regrades among Undergraduate Students, 2010-2016
+# Gender Dynamics in Academia: Analyzing Regrade Requests and Course Load Trends, 2010-2016

 ## Overview of Repository

-This repository contains data, code and a paper that analyze the gender identities of college students and whether or not this affects their regrade requests among professors.
-The dataset used for analysis was retrieved from openICPSR, under the package `Data and Code for: Ask and You Shall Receive?`.
+This repository contains data, code and a paper that analyzes the gender identities of college students and whether or not this affects their regrade requests among professors.
+The dataset used for analysis was retrieved from openICPSR, under the package `Data and Code for: Ask and You Shall Receive?` by Li and Zahar.

 ## File Structure